 Today we’ll talk about homemade salad dressing.
 Is homemade salad dressing healthy?
 You betcha.
 Making salad dressing from scratch is something that always ends up in the “important” bucket for me.
 Keep reading to find out why.

 Five reasons why you should always make your own salad dressing

 1. Remembering to buy it

 I’m a list person.
 Ask my family.
 Ask my oldest daughter (she’s five now).
-She likes to ask me to add things to my list so I don’t forget.
+She reminds me to add things to my list so I don’t forget.

 I always have a list going.
 And before I head to the store, I pause to make a grocery list.
 I’m REALLY good at MAKING a list.

-But remembering the list?
+But remembering to bring the list into the store?
 Now that’s a different story.
 If I had a nickel for every time I left my list in the car (or dropped it in the store), I’d have a lot of nickels.